Three new sports bursaries launched with local clubs

 Applying for support

 Applications are open for both the new bursaries and existing uea+sport scholarships.
 These awards are available to students starting their higher education journey in September 2026 and beyond.
-Although applications remain open all year round for students interested in applying for future academic years.
+For more information and how to apply, see here.